IgorMarques/The-Nurse/README.md

 ## Deploying

 This project is compatible with heroku.
-Following [their tutorial](https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction) should be enough
+Following [their tutorial](https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction) should be enough.
+You'll need at least one paid dyno, since the free plans only support up to two (and we have three components: the server, Sidekiq and Clockwork).
+Also remember to properly config a Redis to Go addon.

 ## Plans for the future and contributing